Strong Convergence of a Stochastic Rosenbrock-type Scheme for the Finite Element Discretization of Semilinear SPDEs Driven by Multiplicative and Additive Noise: Mathematical setting and main results

-When dealing with additive noise, to achieve higher convergence order in time, we assume that the nonlinear function satisfies the following assumption, also used in \cite{Xiaojie1,Xiaojie2,Antjd1}. \begin{assumption} The deterministic mapping $F: H\longrightarrow H$ is twice differentiable and there exist two constants $L\geq 0$ and $\eta\in(0,2)$ such that
+When dealing with additive noise, to achieve convergence order greater than $\frac{1}{2}$ in time, we use the following further assumption on the nonlinear function, also used in \cite{Xiaojie1,Xiaojie2,Antjd1}. \begin{Assumption} The deterministic mapping $F: H\longrightarrow H$ is twice differentiable and there exist two constants $L\geq 0$ and $\eta\in(0,2)$ such that